 - That means that an obligor cannot use the Ralli Bros rule to invoke illegality in their place of residence or domicile or incorporation, where that place is not also where performance is stipulated under the contract.
 Canary Wharf itself is a recent example of an attempt to overturn this (the alleged supervening illegality being in EU law after Brexit).
 Another example is Deutsche Bank AG v Unitech Global Ltd [2016] EWCA Civ 119, where an Indian debtor attempted to argue that it could not repay a loan because it did not have central bank clearance.
 That was irrelevant because the place of performance of the payment obligation was New York. - Note, however, that illegality in a third country (other than the place of performance or England) might in some cases give rise to frustration if it renders the contract impossible, as distinct from merely illegal.
-This underlines how important it is to keep the illegality analysis separate from the wider frustration analysis.
+This again underlines how important it is to keep the illegality analysis separate from the wider frustration analysis. - In conversations had with solicitors following the initial publication of this guidance last year, anecdotally it seems that other countries had initially passed regulations temporarily made certain commercial activities illegal (rather than just very difficult or impossible).
+However, this is just anecdotal evidence and we have yet to see any COVID-19 related article 9 or Ralli Bros reported judgments on this topic, even if it theoretically may be a more likely source of disputes than questions of English law supervening illegality (for the reasons which we explored at the end of point 7 above).